Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Or maybe it’s more apt to say, when something is already perfect, why bother reinventing it?
 I’m sure many Castlevania fans would agree with me when I say, Demon Seed is one of the most atmospheric, most memorable soundtracks ever composed for the franchise.
 This official remix certainly does full justice to the original tune.

 Simply put, I fell in love with the original Riddle from Castlevania III because it was one of those dark-to-light arrangements, starting deceptively quiet before soaring in intensity and emotions.

 This remix, created over 20 years later for Order of Ecclesia, abandoned that style and opted for a “straight with no chaser” flavor.
 Typically, I wouldn't like that, but somehow this version fascinated me.

 Maybe it's the intensified beat.
 Or maybe it's just the joy of hearing one of my favorite 1980s NES soundtracks again after so many years.
 Incidentally, this was the last official Castlevania soundtrack remix that I got addicted to.
 After that, Konami went ambient with the music direction, and regretfully, that never appealed to me.

 1. Heart of Fire (Remixed in Akumajō Dracula MIDI Collection)

 When I played my very first Castlevania game on the NES in 1986, I instantly fell in love with the BGMs.
 However, it wasn’t till I reached Stage 5, and heard Heart of Fire, that I became a fan of Castlevania music.

-A livelong fan.
+A lifelong fan.
 Whenever a new episode is released, I look forward more to the music than the gameplay.

-In short, I was mesmerized with this remix the moment I heard it.
+In short, I was mesmerized by this remix the moment I heard it.
 Every tingling sensation I felt when playing my first Castlevania game came swimming back to me.
 Needless to say, my love for Castlevania music was also reaffirmed.
-I became twice the fan I was after this episode.
+I became twice the fan I was after listening to this remix.